UC Davis Study Abroad, Summer Abroad Iceland, Thermodynamics in the Land of Fire and Ice Program, Header Image, Overview Page

 Meals

-All breakfasts and dinners will be provided at a buffet facility near your housing in Hlid.
-Weekly lunches will be on your own.
-All meals are provided when on excursions and overnight trips.
-Food options are limited on the peninsula so students are encouraged to shop in Reykjavik to maximize food affordability and choice.
+All breakfasts and dinners will be provided at a buffet facility at housing in Hlid.
+All lunches will be on your own.
+Food options are limited close to the housing site, so students are encouraged to shop in Reykjavik to maximize food affordability and choice.
+They have access to a small refrigerator in their rooms to support lunch options, but no access on site to a microwave or stove.

 Food in Iceland is truly unique; learn more.
 Vegetarian and vegan options are easily accessible.